The Ghostley Witch

 The man grinned.
 "How about a kiss first?"

-the desperate passion of her plight, she gave him exactly what he asked for.
+with all the desperate passion of her plight, she gave him exactly what he

 The guys around whistled appreciatively.

-marry for love, didn´t they?
-That much she had gathered over the centuries.
+wanted to marry for love, didn´t they?
+That much she had gathered over the

+centuries.
 "Because I love you so.
 You are so strong and forceful...
-And forceful,
+And

-and strong..."
-How on earth did one go about to get a guy to marry you for
+forceful, and strong..."
+How on earth did one go about to get a guy to

 Hella let go of their leader as if she had burnt herself.
 "You?
 It was you?!"